KING-DAVIDX/moviebox-api/replit.md

 ## Overview

-This is a Node.js Express API server that provides access to MovieBox content through RESTful endpoints.
-The application serves as a JavaScript conversion of the original Python moviebox-api library, offering functionality to search for movies and TV series, get trending content, retrieve detailed information, and fetch streaming sources.
+This is a complete Node.js Express API server that provides full access to MovieBox content through RESTful endpoints.
+Successfully converted from the original Python moviebox-api library, this API now offers comprehensive functionality to search for movies and TV series, get trending content, retrieve detailed information, and fetch real streaming download sources with working direct links.

 ## User Preferences